Equivalent Dichotomies for Triangle Detection in Subgraph, Induced, and Colored H-Free Graphs: Acknowledgments

-\paragraph{Colored $\implies$ Subgraph.} Conversely, suppose that \cref{hypothesis:colored} is true.
-For the hard patterns, the lower bounds from~\cite{abboud2026triangle} apply directly.
-For the easy patterns, let $H$ be a $3$-colorable pattern with at most one triangle.
-Given an uncolored $H$-free graph $G$, we use color-coding to obtain a $3$-colored subgraph $G'$ of $G$ (which preserves a triangle with constant probability).
-Since $G$ is $H$-free, $G'$ contains no colored copies of $H$ with respect to any valid $3$-coloring of $H$.
-Thus, $G'$ is a valid input for the algorithm guaranteed by \cref{hypothesis:colored}.
-Assuming that \cref{hypothesis:colored} holds, there is a strongly subcubic algorithm that decides if $G'$ contains a triangle.
-Thus, $H$ is an easy pattern in the subgraph setting, and the two hypotheses are equivalent.
+\paragraph*{Colored $\implies$ Subgraph.} Conversely, suppose that \cref{hypothesis:colored} is true.
+The ``hard'' patterns are already established in~\cite{abboud2026triangle}.
+For the ``easy'' patterns, let $H$ be a $3$-colorable pattern with at most one triangle.
+Given an uncolored $H$-free graph $G$, we color-code it (as in the previous paragraph) to obtain a $3$-colored subgraph $G'$ of $G$ that preserves triangles with high probability.
+Fix an arbitrary $3$-coloring of $H$ (such a coloring exists since $H$ is $3$-colorable).
+Since $G$ is $H$-free, $G'$ contains no colored copies of $H$.
+By the assumption that~\cref{hypothesis:colored} holds, there exists a truly subcubic algorithm for colored $H$-free graphs.
+Hence, by standard repetition of the color-coding step, there is a truly subcubic algorithm that decides whether $G$ contains a triangle with high probability.
+Thus, $H$ is an ``easy'' pattern in the subgraph setting, and the two hypotheses are equivalent.

 This completes the proof, showing that Hypotheses \labelcref{hypothesis:subgraph}, \labelcref{hypothesis:induced,hypothesis:colored} are all equivalent. \end{proof}